alexverboon/IntuneCustomCompliance/README.md

 ## The Intune Custom Compliance Repository

-This repository contains detection and discovery scripts for Microsoft Intune *Custom* comppliance policies.
+This repository contains detection/discovery scripts and JSON files for Microsoft Intune *Custom* comppliance scripts and policies.
 Each Custom compliance contains the following artifacts.

 | Artifact | Description |
 | ---------|-------------|